Olivia de Havilland: 1938–1940: Movie stardom

-In September 1937, de Havilland was selected by Warner Bros. studio head Jack L. Warner to play Maid Marian opposite Errol Flynn in The Adventures of Robin Hood (1938).
-Principal photography for this Technicolor production took place between September 26, 1937, and January 14, 1938, including location work at Bidwell Park, Busch Gardens in Pasadena, and Lake Sherwood in California.
-Directed by William Keighley and Michael Curtiz, the film is about the legendary Saxon knight who opposes the corrupt and brutal Prince John and his Norman lords while good King Richard is away fighting in the Third Crusade.
+In September 1937, de Havilland was selected by Warner Bros. studio head Jack L. Warner to play Maid Marian in The Adventures of Robin Hood (1938) opposite Errol Flynn.
+The principal photography for this Technicolor production took place between September 26, 1937, and January 14, 1938, including location work at Bidwell Park, Busch Gardens in Pasadena, and Lake Sherwood in California.
+Directed by William Keighley and Michael Curtiz, the film is about the legendary Saxon knight who opposes the corrupt and brutal Prince John and his Norman lords, while good King Richard is away fighting in the Third Crusade.
 The king's ward Maid Marian initially opposes Robin Hood, but she later supports him after learning his true intentions of helping his oppressed people.
-No mere bystander to events, Marian risks her life to save Robin by providing his men with a plan for his escape.
+Far from being a mere bystander, Marian risks her life to save Robin by providing his men with a plan for his escape.
 As defined by de Havilland, Marian is both a beautiful fairy-tale heroine and a spirited, intelligent woman "whose actions are governed by her mind as well as her heart", according to author Judith Kass.
-The Adventures of Robin Hood was released on May 14, 1938, and was an immediate critical and commercial success, earning an Academy Award nomination for Best Picture.
+Released on May 14, 1938, The Adventures of Robin Hood was an immediate critical and commercial success, earning an Academy Award nomination for Best Picture.
 It went on to become one of the most popular adventure films of the Classical Hollywood era.

-The success of The Adventures of Robin Hood raised de Havilland's status, but this was not reflected in her subsequent film assignments at Warner Bros.
-Her next several roles were more routine and less challenging.
-In the romantic comedy Four's a Crowd (also 1938), she played Lorri Dillingwell, a flighty rich girl being romanced by a conniving public relations man looking to land an account with her eccentric grandfather.
+The film's success raised de Havilland's status, but this was not reflected in her subsequent film assignments at Warner Bros.; her next several roles were more routine and less challenging.
+In the romantic comedy Four's a Crowd (1938), she played Lorri Dillingwell, a flighty rich girl being romanced by a conniving public relations man looking to land an account with her eccentric grandfather.
 In Ray Enright's romantic comedy Hard to Get (1938), she played another frivolous rich girl, Margaret Richards, whose desire to exact revenge on a gas station attendant leads to her own comeuppance.
 In the summer of 1938, she portrayed the love interest between two U.S. Navy pilot brothers in Wings of the Navy, released in early 1939.
-While de Havilland was certainly capable of playing these kinds of characters, her personality was better suited to stronger and more dramatic roles, according to Judith Kass.
-By this time, deHavilland had serious doubts about her career at Warner Bros.
+While de Havilland was certainly capable of playing this type of character, her personality was better suited to stronger and more dramatic roles, according to Judith Kass.
+By this time, she was having serious doubts about her career at Warner Bros.